federicobozzini/unige-advanced-data-management/README.md

 ## 1.4: PHYSICAL ORGANIZATION
 We used the commands:
-"nodetools cfstasts sales" as a shell command to get information about the memory and disk used to store the column families.
+"nodetool cfstats sales" as a shell command to get information about the memory and disk used to store the column families.
 "tracing on" as a cqlsh command to get information about the queries run